fnoquaye/MyTaskManagar/README.md

 # Task Management App
- A simple Tasjk Management App
+ A simple Tasjk Management App I made in school.
+ Will work on it a little later